 Table of Contents

-Attract new customers when you let them book new work through your website and Facebook page—and receive a notification as soon as it happens.
+Let your clients or new leads request work through your website or client hub—and receive a notification as soon as it happens.

 Requests are online forms hosted by Jobber that allow your clients to request work to be done.
 These forms can be put on your website, social media pages, or clients can use the form by logging into client hub.